kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 ---
-title: "Bayesian Transfer-Learning Feature Extraction"
+title: "Bayesian Transfer-Learning with Feature Extraction"
 excerpt: "Detecting Pneumonia in chest X-rays.<br/><img src='/images/pneumonia_cxr_nn/pneumonia_project_cover.png'>"
 collection: portfolio
 ---
 {%include base_path%}

+### Introduction and Context
 Pneumonia is an infection wherein one or both of the lungs are incapacitated by fluids in the air-sacs of the lung.
 Pneumonia accounts for about 2 million deaths yearly in children under the age of 5.
 Pneumonia is usually